Barcelona, Spain Family Attractions - My Family Travels

 Plaça de Catalunya – Catalan Plaza

-Separating the 19th century city that grew beyond the medieval city walls and old Barcelona is this central plaza, a huge traffic circle lined with shops, a Corte Ingles department store, and sidewalk cafes that define the city center.
-It’s the place for the main tourist office (underground), the beginning of Las Ramblas (a pedestrian walk leading to the port) and a cool place to hang out.
+This huge traffic circle lined with shops is another favorite Barcelona attraction for families.
+The plaza separates the 19th century city that grew beyond the medieval city walls and old Barcelona is Barcelona family attractions, a Corte Ingles department store, and sidewalk cafes that define the city center.
+It’s the place for the main tourist office (underground), the beginning of Las Ramblas (a pedestrian walk leading to the port) and a cool place to hang out

 Moll d’Espanya